Waking up to a spring that left me waiting.

 On our first date, we went to that shady, smelly bar and talked about our plans to see the world, while sipping on warm beer.
 Well, I think it’s safe to say we’ve checked a lot (!) of those boxes together.

 One particular location was missing though: Egypt.
-Well, to be fair, I actually mean to say a very specific and well known place in Egypt: The Giza Pyramids. … More Weekend Getaway: Giza Pyramids
+Well, to be fair, I actually mean to say a very specific and well known place in Egypt: The Giza Pyramids. … More A Weekend Getaway – Turned Marathon: How to 24h at Giza Pyramids